 In the event that a medevac is cancelled (patient deemed stable to come in on scheduled flight) medevac dispatch and receiving department must be notified by the managing physician immediately.

-Consider Transfer Direct to Anchorage ("ramp-to-ramp") when:
+Anchorage ("ramp-to-ramp") when: 1.
+Obvious need for acute surgical intervention